mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### s3_list
 > src_bucket src_prefix

-List the contents of the specified S3 bucket, outputting resources starting with the specified prefix; on failure, return `1`.
+Output the contents of the specified S3 bucket, filtering the resources which start with the specified prefix; on failure, return `1`.

 The source prefix may be empty.